akaase/hw-09-class-vars-and-methods/README.md

 * Defining and using class variables
 * Defining and calling class instances

+This assignment can be challenging!
+Feel free to collaborate with other students on this assignment, but you should still hand in your own assignment.

 ## Deliverables and Submitting

 You know what you're doing by now! :grin: